fenago/intro-ruby/lab_guides/Lab_5.md

 will generate specific instances of users and votes and these are called objects.
 In English, we might say \"*Mary (object) is a type of User (class)*\" or \"*Bob (User) voted (Vote) for Suzie (User)*\".
-In this chapter, we\'ll learn how to model this voting application while learning the basics of OOP using classes and objects in Ruby.
+In this lab, we\'ll learn how to model this voting application while learning the basics of OOP using classes and objects in Ruby.

 Note